 LYC Sailing Burgee.
 Our collection of burgees is on display throughout the club.

-BURGEE (bur' jee): triangular or swallowtail-shaped identification flag, esp. as flown by yachts (definition from Random House Collegiate Dictionary).
+BURGEE (bur-jee): triangular or swallowtail-shaped identification flag, as flown by yacht clubs (definition from Random House Collegiate Dictionary).

 According to the LYC By-laws, section III: